MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Remove-MgApplicationAppManagementPolicyByRef.md

 Remove an appManagementPolicy policy object from an application or service principal object.
 When you remove the appManagementPolicy, the application or service principal adopts the tenant-wide tenantAppManagementPolicy setting.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaApplicationAppManagementPolicyByRef](/powershell/module/Microsoft.Graph.Beta.Applications/Remove-MgBetaApplicationAppManagementPolicyByRef?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)